 The Río Grande is undoubtedly the finest sea-run brown fishery in the world.
 Aurelia Lodge and the adjacent estancia are owned by the same owner.
 Combined, the properties cover 36,000 acres of sheep farming land, and they are the only operators licensed by the Tierra del Fuego government to fish this stretch of the Río Grande.

-Fly fish Aurelia Lodge’s exclusive, privately accessed water on the internationally acclaimed Rio Grande and Rio Menendez Rivers.
-Both of these rivers are catch-and-release fly fishing-only rivers.
+Every year, anglers land many fish in the six to 28-pound range on the Lodge’s sections of these rivers.
 Under normal conditions, average daily catches per rod are between three to four fish in the nine to 15-pound weight range, plus some trophy fish weighing as much as 30 pounds.
-Aurelia Lodge is the only lodge on the Rio Grande with fishing privileges on both sides of the river.
-The lodge is open for the peak fishing months — mid-January through April.

 About Aurelia Lodge